lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 Response:

 Situation #1: AECL.
 A senior technologist who was expert in inorganic analysis.
 He has been working with AECL for over 20 years.
-A strong personality.  calibration curve.
+A strong personality, a top performer.  calibration curve.

 Difficult to work with.